cecethea/javascript-tutorial-fr/1-js/05-data-types/08-keys-values-entries/article.md

 ```

 ## Object.keys/values/entries ignorer les propriétés symboliques

-Just like a `for..in` loop, these methods ignore properties that use `Symbol(...)` as keys.

-Usually that's convenient.
-But if we want symbolic keys too, then there's a separate method [Object.getOwnPropertySymbols](mdn:js/Object/getOwnPropertySymbols) that returns an array of only symbolic keys.
-Also, the method [Reflect.ownKeys(obj)](mdn:js/Reflect/ownKeys) returns *all* keys.

 Tout comme une boucle `for..in`, ces méthodes ignorent les propriétés qui utilisent `Symbol(...)` comme clés.